 During the course of her career, Anna has been invited to perform with the Royal Philharmonic Orchestra, City of London Sinfonia, the Royal Shakespeare Company, English Symphony Orchestra, Welsh Chamber Orchestra (Principal 2nd Violin) and British Philharmonic Concert Orchestra among many others.
 She has performed in professional orchestras accompanying internationally renowned soloists such as Leslie Howard, Catrin Finch, Nicola Loud, Simon Dinnegan, Sheku Kanneh-Mason and Isata Kanneh-Mason.
-Crossover work has included National Symphony Orchestra with artists such as Katherine Jenkins and Russell Watson, and UK tours such as Ibiza Classics with The Limelight Orchestra and Stars of the West End with Louise Dearman, Kerry Ellis and the International Film Orchestra.
+Crossover work has included National Symphony Orchestra with Katherine Jenkins and Russell Watson, and UK tours such as Ibiza Classics with The Limelight Orchestra and Stars of the West End with Louise Dearman, Kerry Ellis and the International Film Orchestra.

 Recording work has included Wagner's Gotterdaemmerung (Act 1) with English Symphony Orchestra, Andrew Downes Symphony no 6 with Central England Camerata and String Quartets nos 1&2 with the Amabile Quartet.
 She has also recorded strings on albums for singer songwriters David Jenkins and Coyote Grove, and for composer Dom Mason.

 Pit orchestra work has taken Anna to major theatres and venues across the UK, such as The New Alexandra Theatre in Birmingham, Theatre Royal Nottingham, Derby Playhouse, Aberystwyth Arts Centre, Wolverhampton Grand Theatre and Buxton Opera House.
 Most recently Anna has played the solo violin part in a production of Sweeney Todd for the Italia Conti Academy of Theatre Arts